panique/huge/README.md

 Here on github you'll always find a stable and secure master branch and the in-development develop branch.
 The master branch is ready for production, the develop branch is not (as it just shows the current state of development, maybe including some not-so-good tested features).
-For newbies: to download, simply click the ZIP-button on the upper left area of the github project header.
+For newbies: to download, simply click the ZIP-button on the right upper sidebar here on this page.

 ###HOW TO INSTALL